By ·Updated May 2026

 La Barba Coffee

-La Barba runs two locations -- one on 900 South in the Maven District and another in Draper -- with a focus on making specialty coffee approachable.
-Their sourcing emphasizes the dignity of everyone in the supply chain, from producer to barista.
-The menu is organized by flavor profile -- floral, fruit, chocolate, spice -- which helps customers navigate single-origin options without needing to decode tasting notes.
-Their Roaster's Choice subscription rotates seasonal selections monthly.
+La Barba runs two locations — one on 900 South in the Maven District, another in Draper — with a focus on making specialty coffee approachable rather than intimidating.
+They organize their menu by flavor profile (floral, fruit, chocolate, spice), which helps customers navigate single-origin options without needing to decode tasting notes.
+A Roaster's Choice subscription rotates seasonal selections monthly.
+The sourcing emphasizes supply-chain dignity — language that gets used loosely industry-wide, but La Barba's documentation tends to be specific.

 See their full profile on Roast Local | Visit their website